 Miller & McInnis were on the leading edge of the growth in the Wedgwood business district in the 1950s.
 Wedgwood was not yet completely within the Seattle City Limits, and there was still a lot of available space, even along the arterial 35th Avenue NE.

-In the 1950s the intersection of NE 85th Street and the blocks surrounding it were becoming the heart of the new Wedgwood district, largely created by a benevolent developer, Albert Balch.
+In the 1950s the intersection of NE 85th Street and the blocks surrounding it were becoming the heart of the new Wedgwood district, largely created by a developer, Albert Balch.
+Balch built houses and was not a commercial builder, but he gave thought to creating space for businesses for the convenience of the neighborhood.

 Balch built housing developments on both sides of 35th Ave NE and reserved property at the arterial intersections for businesses.
-With new houses occupied by young couples in surrounding streets, the intersections from NE 84th to 86th began to be built up with small businesses which served the community.
+With new houses occupied by young couples in surrounding streets, the intersections between NE 84th to 86th Streets began to be built up with small businesses which served the community.

 A modular building at 8605 35th Ave NE

 In the year 2010 the Seattle Parks Department indicated that neighborhoods could begin the process to choose pocket park sites, many of which were surplused City Light substations like the one at 8605 35th Ave NE.
-A Wedgwood neighborhood initiative identified this site as a preferred choice for a new pocket park, meaning that it will not be a “playfield” but would have some greenery, seating areas and open space.
+A Wedgwood neighborhood initiative with community meetings in 2010 identified this site as a preferred choice for a new pocket park, meaning that it will not be a “playfield” but would have some greenery, seating areas and open space.

 In June 2015 Wedgwood neighborhood activists applied for a Small & Simple grant from Seattle’s Department of Neighborhoods, to create a usable space for gathering at 8605 35th Avenue NE.
 Picnic tables which were placed in the shaded area on the corner are now a popular stop for enjoying a cup of coffee and a place to sit and watch the world go by.

-Census accessed on-line through the Seattle Public Library website.
+Census and newspaper articles, tracing the lives of the M & M gas station owners, accessed on-line through the Seattle Public Library website.

 City directories: Directories published by the Polk Company are similar to phone books but have more information, such as the names of business owners.
+Beginning for the year 1938 there is also a reverse directory of addresses.
 Directories are available in several places including the downtown Seattle Public Library and the Seattle Municipal Archives on the third floor of Seattle City Hall.
-Some directories are on-line at the Seattle Public Library.
+Some directories are on-line at the Seattle Public Library website.

 Photos: All photos on this article are by Valarie, except the property record photos as noted.
 If you choose to copy a photo please include the source info, such as Seattle Municipal Archives with the date and item number.

-Seattle Municipal Archives: the SMA is the repository of photos of City projects including Seattle City Light, streets and engineering works.
+Seattle Municipal Archives: the SMA on the third floor of Seattle City Hall is the repository of the records of City projects including Seattle City Light, streets and engineering works.
 The SMA photos used in this article were found on-line at the SMA using the search term “Morningside.”

 Washington Digital Archives: dates of birth, death, and marriages.